wp-plugins/lazy-load-for-videos/readme.txt

 * Moreover, faster sites increase conversations.

-= How can I calculate my Google PageSpeed Score? =

-PageSpeed Insights is a service by Google to help you optimize your site's performance.
+= How can I calculate my Google PageSpeed Score? = PageSpeed Insights is a service by Google to help you optimize your site's performance.
 You can analyse your site using a browser extension or online, more information: https://developers.google.com/speed/pagespeed/

+= Does the Lazy Load for Videos plugin work when there is more than one video on the same page? = Yes.
+The plugin goes on single posts and pages as well as on archive pages with several posts and videos.

 = How to embed videos in WordPress? =
 Easily post the URL to your content (e.g. Youtube video) into a post or page.
 The URL must be on its own line and must not be hyperlinked.
 "WordPress will automatically turn [the URL] into a YouTube embed when the post is viewed."
 (Source: http://codex.wordpress.org/Embeds)